Copied to Clipboard

 We mentioned this briefly already, but it’s worth noting again.
 Always use warm — not hot — water in the shower or bath.
 Also, ideally, you should aim for shorter baths or showers in winter to keep your skin from drying out.

 When bathing, it’s also important to use gentle products that moisturize as they clean.
-For example, our Sensitive Skin Moisturizing Body Wash helps lock in moisture and leaves your skin feeling soft and smooth.
+Look for hydrating products that help lock in moisture and leave your skin feeling soft and smooth.

 Controlling winter eczema usually means finding out what triggers your outbreaks, and then trying to remove those triggers.
 In winter, it becomes even more important to prevent flare-ups.